IAI Kfir: Colombia

 As of 2019, 23 Colombian IAI Kfirs remain in service.

-On April 2025, President of Colombia Gustavo Petro announced that the fleet of IAI Kfirs of the Colombian Aerospace Force is to be retired and replaced by new Saab JAS 39 Gripen aircraft.
-On May 2025, the first IAI Kfir of the Colombian Aerospace Force was retired and installed as a gate guardian at Captain Germán Olano Moreno Air Base.
+In April 2025, President of Colombia Gustavo Petro announced that the fleet of IAI Kfirs of the Colombian Aerospace Force is to be retired and replaced by new Saab JAS 39 Gripen aircraft.
+In May 2025, the first IAI Kfir of the Colombian Aerospace Force was retired and installed as a gate guardian at Captain Germán Olano Moreno Air Base.